AleksandraBakhcheva/study-projects/README.md

 - notes-storage (small form for creation new notes and saving them in localStorage)
 - page-template_flex (template page based on flexbox)
 - page-template_grid (template page based on grid)
-- registration-form-mosru_js-validation (from with js validation)
+- registration-form-mosru_js-validation (form with js validation)

 ### Stack